Normola/V3SP3R/README.md

 # V3SP3R — The AI Brain for Your Flipper Zero

-> **Talk to your Flipper Zero like it's a teammate.** Vesper turns your pocket hacking tool into an AI-powered command center — controlled entirely through natural language from your Android device.
+> **Talk to your Flipper Zero like it's your partner-in-hacking!** Vesper turns your pocket hacking tool into an AI-powered command center — controlled entirely through natural language from your Android device or Smart Glasses.

 No menus.
 No manuals.
 Just tell it what you want.